 But this also meant that GoodNotes was limited in functionality.
 For example, it didn’t have the endless vertical scrolling we’re used to in apps like Notes and Notability.
 Instead, you had to flip pages every time.

 Pixelmator is known as an intuitive and simple image editor.
 While you can use Pixelmator to quickly edit photos, it does a lot more than that.
-It sits somewhere between Snapseed and Photoshop.
 You can create an empty canvas, add and arrange photos, create shapes, add text, and more.
 Each lives on its own independent layer.

 The Apple Pencil adds an extra layer of creativity.
 Using the selection tool, you can accurately single out parts of images that you want to edit.
 You can also write over images freehand, or draw any shape you want.
 Pixelmator comes with a variety of brushes, from calligraphy to crayons.

 Procreate is the ultimate Apple Pencil app.
-If you can dream it, and you have the skills, you can probably make it using Procreate on the iPad.
-In the absence of Photoshop, Procreate is rightly championed as an Adobe suite replacement.
+If you can dream it, and you have the skills, you can probably make it using Procreate on iPad.
+If you don’t want to use Photoshop, Procreate is rightly championed as an Adobe suite replacement and one of the best professional iPad apps .

-Procreate is best suitable for drawing and painting.
+However, Procreate is best suitable for drawing and painting.
 It’s not really designed for graphic design and vector work.
-For that, you should take a look at apps like Affinity Designer (see below).

-Affinity Designer is the only good fully featured vector design app on the iPad.
-It brings almost all the features from the Mac app to the iPad, and does so in an intuitive manner.
+Affinity Designer is the only great fully featured vector design app on iPad.
+It brings almost all the features from the Mac app to your iPad, and does so in an intuitive manner.

 At first glance, you might feel like there’s a lot going on as the app covers three edges of the screen with toolbars.
 But don’t be overwhelmed; tap on each button and you’ll see detailed options appear.